Updated October, 2021

-If You Can’t Get Enough of Theater
+Things to Do in Times Square at Night if You Can’t Get Enough of Theater

 Perhaps one show in one night isn’t enough…If you’re still itching to see another show after your show, check out the popular cabaret venues scattered across the city.
-Feinstein’s/54 Below is a popular concert hotspot, located on 254 W. 54th Street, offering an unforgettable nightlife experience.
+Feinstein’s/54 Below is a popular concert hotspot, located on 254 W. 54th Street, and one of the most popular things to do in Times Square at night.
 This club is home to many traveling Broadway professionals, so you may run into some familiar faces.

 Maybe you’re feeling a little competitive after your Broadway show.
 If you want to be the next Pinball Wizard, fill up your game card for an evening of air hockey or Dance Dance Revolution.
 The Fishbowl, located at 210 West 55th Street, is where Midtown Manhattan meets upscale game room.
 This arcade boasts a 5,000-gallon fish tank, classic games and bowling with a cocktail in hand.

 If You Need to Grab a Drink

-The perfect time to enjoy a drink with a date or friend is right after the show.
+One of the most perfect things to do in Times Square at night is to enjoy a drink with a date or friend right after a Broadway show.
 Enjoy happy hour at a few of our favorite bars while discussing your favorite moments from the performance.
 We suggest Bond 45, a bar that boasts two large fireplace alcoves with built-in seating and a sunken patio in the center.
 If you stop by Bond 45, you have to try The Bond Cup, made with pineapple infused vodka, passion fruit, and lime.

-Don’t come to The City empty handed.
+Don’t come to The City empty-handed.
 Here are a couple of good tour books to give you even more great tips and bargains; Nomadic Matt New York City guide, Fodor’s New York City guide, and DK Eyewitness travel guide New York City.